rrquizon1/ice40_UL_programming/README.md

 For this example, the dedicated resources of raspberry pi 5 is used for SPI communication.
 Also, the buffer limit was modified to 65536 to be able to send the whole bitstream in one call.

-To modify the buffer limit of the raspberry pi see here: https://raspberrypi.stackexchange.com/questions/65595/spi-transfer-fails-with-buffer-size-greater-than-4096
+To modify the buffer limit of the raspberry pi see [here](https://raspberrypi.stackexchange.com/questions/65595/spi-transfer-fails-with-buffer-size-greater-than-4096)

 The instructions used for programming for this example is taken from FPGA-TN-02001-3.4( [ice40 Programming and Configuration](https://www.latticesemi.com/view_document?document_id=46502)) technical note.
 See below for the waveform instructions from the document.
 ![image](https://github.com/user-attachments/assets/d2f8afd1-0711-4ea5-af9f-bec0dd8c61b2)